 “Once the concrete has set, our building is supported on these concrete piles by adjustable jacks (which are galvanised and rated at 6Tons each), so we can cope with slopes in the ground levels of up to 18" without a problem.
 If you move the building in future, the circular holes in the ground are easily covered over with soil and vegetation leaving no evidence of their previous use.”

-There are two main routes that can be taken to get a new garden office: modular buildings, or bespoke.
+There are two main ways to get a garden office built: the bespoke routes or ordering a modular buildings.
 Both have their pros and cons and the option you choose should reflect your personal preferences and budget.

 Modular garden offices tend to be supplied in kit form and are either erected on site by the suppliers, or constructed on a DIY basis.